-6. Customer Relationship
+8. Customer Relationship

-- Investor Services: Relationship management system, capacity and quality - Investor Reporting: Quality, accuracy and frequency of information sharing with investors - Distribution and Sales Network: Distribution arrangements and strength of sales channels - 6.1 Investor Services: PACRA examines the investor services platform of an asset manager for evaluating overall service quality and resource availability for investors education and facilitation.
+8.1 Investor Services: PACRA examines the investor services platform of an asset manager for evaluating overall service quality and resource availability for investors education and facilitation.
 Examining client relationships focuses on the asset manager's ability to manage relations through determination of investment objectives and a thorough understanding of constraints, and then to day-to-day relationships.
 PACRA evaluates the asset manager's capacity to provide appropriate responses tailored to client requests, as well as keeping abreast of local regulations.
 Criteria are, inter alia, staffing, technical knowledge of sales people, systems such as Client Relationship Management (CRM tool), value-added services and access to information.
-The platform afforded to advisory clients, if any, from the stand-point of its adequacy and robustness is also evaluated. - 6.2 Investor Reporting: Much of the information provided to investors is communicated through regular reporting, which PACRA examines in light of its comprehensiveness, clarity, consistency, accuracy and timing.
-This capacity to adapt reports to meet varied investors' requirements is also examined.
-Beyond mere reporting, PACRA believes that all asset managers should offer performance presentations and performance attribution reports to their clients on a widespread and timely basis.
-PACRA, therefore, looks at accuracy of performance attribution and consistency with the investment process.
-PACRA also reviews the resources and the procedures used in the production of reports, particularly with respect to front-office independence and to data accuracy. - 6.3 Distribution and Sales Network: PACRA examines the distribution and sales network of an asset manager.
-Particular focus is given to asset managers association with commercial banks, third-party distributors and exclusivity of such arrangements.
-At the same time, asset manager's emphasis on brand management, strength of sales team, training routines for sales agents and related performance reviews is also incorporated in analysis.
-Presence of alternative sales channels, particularly online or availability of a mobile application is viewed favorably.
+The platform afforded to advisory clients, if any, from the stand-point of its adequacy and robustness is also evaluated.
+A formal mechanism to solicit feedback from clients and handle complaints must also be in place.
+Nature and number of complaints received is an important indicator to measure the quality of services provided and resultant client satisfaction.
+PACRA also looks at the AMC's client attrition overtime on a standalone basis and comparison of the same to industry peers, as a yardstick to judge the quality and effectiveness of investor services.